diaplexus/diaplexus-book/functional-scoping.md

 2. I want to sort one billion rows.
 3. I want to sort one million by one billion rows.

 Each of these problems have been effectively "solved" such that we've found a solution that operates within the human attention span for the current resources of computers.
-Yet the solution proximity between these problems is quite large such that moving from one to the next is an insurmountable task for a large percentage of people that have problem \#1 and maybe graduate to problem \#2, or from \#2 to \#3.
+Yet the solution proximity between these problems is quite large such that moving from one to the next is an insurmountable task for a large percentage of people that have problem \#1 and may graduate to problem \#2, or from \#2 to \#3.

 The solutions currently sound something like this: